 Questionable upper durability

 Most reviewers who gave the featured kick lower ratings describe the boot's upper as "not reliable."
 According to them, the shoe's Cordura shell blows out way too soon at the seams.
 There are also those who say that "it's just not rugged enough," believing that TNF can "remake the Vectiv Exploris Mids into a beast" if they want to.

 Unlike most waterproof hiking boots, the Vectiv Exploris Mid Futurelight from TNF is "great on hot days," according to a decent number of trail-goers.

 Lightness is the future

-Experts and non-professional reviewers agree that this hiker is One of them even went as far as saying that it's "the best lightweight hiking shoe" in his collection.
+Experts and non-professional reviewers agree that this hiker is very lightweight.
+One of them even went as far as saying that it's "the best lightweight hiking shoe" in his collection.
 Their praises are also backed by data, as the Vectiv Exploris Mid Futurelight is 153 g lighter than the average weight of hiking boots, which is 539 g per piece.

 Cozy on chilly days

 There are those who are quite floored by the boot's warming capability (despite it not having proper insulation).
 One tester among them says that, in sub-35°F temps, "it's surprisingly warm."
 There was also someone who went on a week-long trip to Iceland and got super-impressed with its coziness.